7. Multidimensional numeric data at a glance#

 ## (4221, 7)

-The above gave the total number of rows and columns, respectively.
+We obtained the total number of rows and columns, respectively.

 7.1.2.
-Enumerating elements#
+Enumerating elements

 np.array([ # list of lists